UK Far-Right Activist Tommy Robinson Sentenced To Nine Months In Jail

 — Piers Morgan (@piersmorgan) July 11, 2019

-Mikey Smith, a political reporter for UK-based Daily Mirror tweeted video of what reportedly shows police getting involved after Robinson supporters began to “attack” BBC broadcasters outside Robinson’s sentencing.
+Mikey Smith, a political reporter for UK-based Daily Mirror tweeted a video of what reportedly shows police getting involved after Robinson supporters began to “attack” BBC broadcasters outside Robinson’s sentencing.

 Police move in as ‘Tommy Robinson’ supporters attack BBC broadcasters on college green.
 Chants of “We want our country back” pic.twitter.com/CaZszLxqVl